Members of family gospel group The Nelons killed in plane crash

 The Nelons, part of the Gaither Homecoming concert series, was started by Kelly’s father Rex Nelon, also known for The LeFevres, in the 1970s.

-It was inducted into the Gospel Music Association’s Hall of Fame in 2016.
+It was inducted into the Gospel Music Association’s Hall of Fame in 2016, and nominated for a best Southern Gospel album Grammy for the record Let The Redeemed Say So in 1990.

 Kelly was also an actress, who appeared in the ABC fantasy drama Resurrection, and did re-enactments for the docu series Homicide Hunter: Lt.
 Joe Kenda.